 Congratulations to the following students:

-From Schorsch’s Drawing and Printmaking; Studio Art AP 2D Design; and Studio Art AP Drawing classes:
+From Ms. Schorsch’s Studio Art AP 2D Design and Drawing class: